xuthus83/pigallery2/MANPAGE.md

   --Gallery-Themes-defaultMode                                              Sets the default theme mode that is used for the application. (default: 'auto')
   --Gallery-Themes-selectedTheme                                            Selected theme to use on the site. (default: 'classic')
   --Gallery-Themes-availableThemes                                          Adds these css settings as it is to the end of the body tag of the page. (default: [{"name":"classic","theme":":root nav.navbar {\n--bs-navbar-color: rgba(255, 255, 255, 0.55);\n--bs-navbar-hover-color: rgba(255, 255, 255, 0.75);\n--bs-navbar-disabled-color: rgba(255, 255, 255, 0.25);\n--bs-navbar-active-color: #fff;\n--bs-navbar-brand-color: #fff;\n--bs-navbar-brand-hover-color: #fff;\n--bs-bg-opacity: 1;\nbackground-color: rgba(var(--bs-dark-rgb), var(--bs-bg-opacity)) !important;\n}"}])
-  --Gallery-InlineBlogStartsOpen                                            Makes inline blog (*.md files content) to be auto open. (default: false)
+  --Gallery-InlineBlogStartsOpen                                            Makes inline blog (*.md files content) auto-open. (default: false)
-  --Gallery-TopBlogStartsOpen                                               Makes inline blog (*.md files content) to be auto open. (default: false)
+  --Gallery-TopBlogStartsOpen                                               Makes inline blog (*.md files content) auto-open. (default: false)
   --Media-Thumbnail-iconSize                                                Icon size (used on maps). (default: 45) --Media-Thumbnail-personThumbnailSize                                     Person (face) thumbnail size. (default: 200) --Media-Thumbnail-thumbnailSizes                                          Size of the thumbnails.
 The best matching size will be generated.
 More sizes give better quality, but use more storage and CPU to render.
 If size is 240, that shorter side of the thumbnail will have 160 pixels. (default: [240,480])